 Depending on how early we arrive, you’ll have the opportunity to go horse riding, or just take a walk around the area (not included in tour price).

-Day 7 – Tuesday September 5th – Son Kol Lake, Burana Tower, Bishkek
+Day 7 – Wednesday September 5th – Group A Son Kol Lake, Burana Tower, Bishkek.
+Group B

 On the way we’ll make a stop at Burana Tower, a gem of Silk Road architecture, once the minaret of a mosque in Balassagan city.